Resource Guide

 Track traceability: Link commits back to spec sections and requirements using task IDs (e.g., PROJ-123) from Jira or Linear.

 Unit/integration tests are not enough for AI-generated behavior changes.
-Add golden/snapshot tests, property-based tests, and (for LLM features) evals.
+Add Tests that capture expected output and compare against future runs to detect regressions., Tests that verify properties hold for randomly generated inputs rather than specific examples., and (for LLM features) evals.

-Bring in broader context: access to product help documentation, issue tracker, internal knowledgebase.
+Bring in broader context via MCPs: access to product help documentation, issue tracker, internal knowledgebase.

 1. Error logs, security alerts, metric changes all trigger an agent that researches the issue, generates pull request.
 Low-risk code changes are automerged.